 Striking a balance

-It’s easy for IT admins to think that successful Office 365 user adoption means pulling up a list of rules and enforcing them as strictly as possible.
+It’s easy for IT admins to think that successful Microsoft 365 user adoption means pulling up a list of rules and enforcing them as strictly as possible.
 In fact, nothing could be further from the truth.

-Yes, Office 365 works better when people use similar tools for similar tasks.
+Yes, Microsoft 365 works better when people use similar tools for similar tasks.
 But to achieve this, best practices should be encouraged rather than enforced.
-After all, you want end users to love and embrace the tools you've implemented—you just need to be clear about how you want them used.
+After all, you want end users to love and embrace the tools you’ve implemented—you just need to be clear about how you want them used.